ZincoSupp

-The main goal of this large-scale R&D programme is to elucidate the mechanism of action of high levels ZnO in preventing diarrhea in piglets and offer solutions to the upcoming regulatory challenge in the EU by highlighting benefits of zinc from a potentiated source HiZox® on gut morphology, function and health versus other zinc sources available.
+• Offer solutions to the regulatory challenge in the EU by highlighting benefits of HiZox ® (potentiated zinc source) on gut morphology, function and health versus other zinc sources.

 Navigate & click on the map to discover our partners